 What about Microsoft Azure?

-As mentioned earlier in this article, Microsoft wasn’t eager to share details on Windows Server and System Center.
+As mentioned earlier in this article, Microsoft wasn’t eager to share details on Windows Server and System Center with the broad public.
 What about Azure – has the cloud changed this strategy?
 Indeed, as mentioned already in a previous article, there is a public roadmap available for Azure with integration into UserVoice.
 However, details on when a new service or feature will be available are still not published – to protect the development team and ensuring they can do their work.
 When a feature slips, surely that sucks, but usually, there are reasons for that.

 The keys to achieving are not only about only to listen but also how a company responds.
 Public roadmaps were born for that, one of the most transparent ways to communicate and keep customers up to date on the new features or improvements of a product/feature.
 Microsoft uses UserVoice to collect feedback from their customers and manages the communication over this channel.